Language

 You identify regions of the page with HTML5 sectioning elements or

-ARIA landmark role
+ARIA landmark role attributes.

 Best practice for landmarks